top of page

 Learn more About Us here!

-We provide youth entrepreneurship education and opportunities for ages 10-19 to learn skills & earn money through our unique ecosystem of data-driven & evidence-based products and programs that provide metrics to help shape policy initiatives around the future of work and small business globally for the next generation.
+We have a unique ecosystem of evidence-based & tech-enabled programs, products, & retail business incubators that provide metrics to help shape policy initiatives around the future of work and small business globally for the next generation in the age of AI.

 Mailing Address: